Challenge: I have a new tree.

 Desired outcomes: Blossoms in the spring; shade in the summer; fruit in the fall.

 Tool of choice: A hammer?

 No worries.
-The claw side of the hammer can be used to start digging the hole.
-And if I attach a broad, flattened piece of sharp-edged metal to the striker side of the hammer, I can dig an even bigger hole.
-Of course, I might have to lengthen the handle a bit to get the right depth, so I’ll need to get a pole and some wire to attach it to the existing handle.
-Sometimes, the wire will flex, causing the lengthened handle to wobble and bend a bit, which interferes with the accuracy of my digging and slows me down, but if I add more wire and wrap it around both handles very tightly eleventy-seven times, the whole thing might hold.
-Y’know, if the blade doesn’t bend.
+I can use the claw side of the hammer to start digging the hole.
+And if I attach a flattened piece of metal to the striker side, I can dig an even bigger hole.
+Of course, I might have to lengthen the handle a bit, so I’ll get a pole and some wire to attach it.
+And if I wrap the wire around both handles eleventy-seven times, the whole thing might hold together long enough to dig the hole.

 Oh, I know what you’re thinking.
 You’re thinking, “Why doesn’t she just use a shovel?
 It’s made for digging!
-Now she has a cobbled-together mess that’s going to require constant fixing, and it might not even work in the end.”
+Now she has a cobbled-together mess that’s going to require constant fixing, and might not even work to begin with.”

 As more of our clients are seeing the value of using a content management system, or CMS, to serve up their digital and print content, we are sometimes asked to make do with hammers where a shovel might be more effective — or vice-versa.
 Budgets, schedules, and technical environments all play into our clients’ CMS selection process — and rightfully so.
 That’s reality.
 But all of those considerations can also be affected either by not scaling the desired outcomes to the tool or the tool to the desired outcomes.